Action Steps for Targets to Take

 I Know What You Need to Know to Navigate This.

-I’ve spent over a quarter-century training people of all professions in navigating these minefields, helping them diminish the additional fallout from the bullying they were experiencing, aiding them to see possible pathways out of the mess they’re in.
+I’ve spent nearly a quarter-century training people of all professions in navigating these minefields, helping them diminish the additional fallout from the bullying they were experiencing, aiding them to see possible pathways out of the mess they’re in.

 And now I’ve made it available and accessible for anyone experiencing the hardship of workplace bullying.